B1ggDave/kotlinbyexample.github.io/examples/03_special_classes/02_Enum.md

 # Enum Classes

-Enum classes are used to model types that represent a finite set of distinct values, such as directions, states, modes and so forth.
+Enum classes are used to model types that represent a finite set of distinct values, such as directions, states, and modes for example.

-They may contain properties and methods like other classes, separated from the enum instances by a semicolon.
+They may contain properties and methods like other classes, separated from enum instances by a semicolon.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">